lutzweiler/twitter-search/README.md

 ## Installation
 1. install python 3 from <https://www.python.org/> or using a package manager
-2. install the dependencies following dependencies
+2. install the following dependencies
     - `jsonpickle`
     - `tweepy`
+    - `flask`

-        All dependencies can be installed by using pip: `pip install jsonpickle tweepy
+        All dependencies can be installed by using pip: `pip install -r requirements.txt`
 3. clone this repository

 ## Accessing the Twitter API